FyraLabs/tiffin/README.md

 This library does not contain methods for setting up the chroot environment, but will use an existing rootfs to create a jail out of.

+Please note that this library is not designed for isolating untrusted workloads.

 ## References

 <https://github.com/util-linux/util-linux/blob/master/sys-utils/unshare.c>